Skip to main content

 • Strategic clarity: Pressure-test positioning, ICP, offer architecture, pipeline sources, conversion points, and sales narrative before writing a full-time CMO job description.

-• Execution system: Review whether agencies, internal marketers, RevOps, SDRs, and content resources are working from one operating plan.
+• Execution system: Review whether agencies, internal marketers, RevOps, SDRs, and content resources are working from one plan.

 • Hiring readiness: Define what the eventual full-time CMO must own: demand generation, category creation, product marketing, brand, partner marketing, communications, or all of it.